wertgit/ColdStorage/README.md

 # ColdStorage
-Cold Storage Repositroy.
+Cold Storage Repository.
 Think of it as a Fridge.

+Hi its me.
+I Love Github, although am a cheapstake still using the free version.